 Work with external organizations, contacts, relationships, and notes

-- Externalcontacts > Contact > All permission (included in the Employee role)
+- Externalcontacts > All permission

 You can use External Contacts to manage external organizations, contacts, relationships, and notes.
 Collectively, these elements are referred to as managed External Contacts entities.